Choosing a deaf-friendly school in Scotland

 It’s vital to check that a school can meet your child’s needs or, if they don’t yet have the right equipment and support for your child, that they would be willing to put it in place.

-- providing a good listening environment in the classroom for learning
+- Providing a good listening environment in the classroom for learning.

-- making sure staff and pupils at the school are deaf aware
+- Making sure staff and pupils at the school are deaf aware.

-- adjustments to help deaf children access specific subjects, like learning a foreign language or music lessons.
+- Making adjustments to help deaf children access specific subjects, like learning a foreign language or music lessons.

 Read more about the additional support at school your child could get.